IBM-Cloud/sql-query-clients/cosaccess/README.md

 ## CosAccessManager method list
  * `CosAccessManager(apikey, account_id=None)` Constructor
- * `get_policies_for_cos_bucket(cosBucket, prefix = None):` Returns a dataframe with all policies defined on the COS bucket.
+ * `get_policies_for_cos_bucket(cosBucket, prefix = None, roles = None):` Returns a dataframe with all policies defined on the COS bucket.
 When prefix is provided the results only show polcies that are relevant for access to that prefix path.
+When a list of roles is provided only policies that assign at least on of these roles are returned.
  * `grant_bucket_access(roles, cos_instance, cos_bucket, prefixes = None, access_group = None, iam_id = None)` Create new access policy for the COS bucket and optionally prefix
  * `update_bucket_access(policy_id, roles, cos_instance, cos_bucket, prefixes = None, access_group = None, iam_id = None)` Overwrites an existing access policy for the COS bucket and optionally prefix
  * `remove_bucket_access(policy_id)` Deletes an existing access policy